 In order to travel to Turkey you need a valid passport, which also has to meet the Turkey visa requirements.
-Travellers from certain countries can travel to Turkey with their identity card (ID card).
+Travellers from certain countries can also travel to Turkey with their identity card (ID card).
 Depending on your nationality, you might be exempt from requiring a visa for Turkey altogether.
 Check the validity of your passport before applying for the Turkey visa.

 Which travel document do you choose?

-If you plan on traveling to Turkey and fall under the Turkey visa obligation, you are required to possess a valid travel document and a Turkey visa during your trip.
+If you plan on traveling to Turkey, you are required to possess a valid travel document and a Turkey visa during your trip.
 Certain demands are placed on these documents, which will be expanded on here on this page.
 The demands depend on the country which issued the travel document.
-For instance, it is possible for inhabitants of certain countries to travel with an ID card, while inhabitants of other countries (such as the UK) are only allowed entry into Turkey with a passport that is valid for a sufficient amount of time.
+For instance, it is possible for inhabitants of certain countries to travel with their ID card, while inhabitants of other countries (such as the UK) are only allowed entry into Turkey with a passport that is valid for a sufficient amount of time.
 The type of visa that has to be applied for is also not the same for all nationalities.
 In general, the Turkey visa variant that can be applied for online suffices, but sometimes it is necessary to have a physical visa which can only be collected at one of the Turkish consulates.

 Travelling to Turkey with a passport

 Travelling to Turkey with your passport: check the validity

 A passport can be used by all travellers journeying to Turkey, regardless of the country which issued it.
 The passport is, however, required to be valid for at least 150 days starting from your date of arrival in Turkey.
 Does the passport expire within 150 days after arrival?
 Then you have to apply for a new passport at your municipality.
 Take note: you have to wait until you receive your new passport before you can apply for a Turkey visa.
 You need the passport number on the new passport to fill in the form.

 Apply for Turkey visa with a passport